Profile picture

 Better and cleaner assertions using snapshots

 Assertions are a crucial part of tests.
-Even though most developers realize this, they often are rather limited.
+Even though most developers realize this, they are often rather limited.
 After all, they can be cumbersome to write.
 For example, if you’re running E2E tests for an endpoint that returns a list of 10 elements with 10 properties each - which isn’t even near the amount of data that often flows through production systems - you already have to write assertions for 100 properties....

 The problem with measuring the performance of single-page apps